rugbyprof/5303-Adv-Database/Assignments/A08/README.md

 ## Assignment

 We don't have time for a full fledged comparison of a bunch of databases, do I thought we would compare how each of these three: Mysql (or MariaDB)<sup>[1]</sup>, MongoDB, and Redis.
-The comparison will be by running scripts locally and via Api calls from an external source.
-The tests to be run will be determined by the class, with myself as the final judge on the make up of the data and tests.
+The comparison will be by running scripts locally ~~and via Api calls from an external source~~.

+### Variables
+Variables that impact performance:
 - Database size
-- Digital Ocean
+- Server Specs
-- Responsiveness
+- Responsiveness (if network is used)
+- Load (if multiple clients are employed)
-- Type of data (large vs small objects)
+- Type of data
+  - integers, strings, etc.
+  - large vs small objects
+- Transaction types:
+  - Insertions
+  - Searches
+  - Updates
+  - Deletes
+- Combinations of Transactions:
-- Insertion Heavy vs Search Heavy with Updates
+  - Heavy Insertions with low searches , updates, and deletes
+  - Search heavy low insertion (after initial db load) and low updates / deletes
+  - etc.

+### Experiment

+The experiment should time each transaction and calculate averages.
+But each aggregation should be applied to a database that is configured with slight differences using the above variables.

-- Insert 1 million objects
+- Insert `N` objects
+- Do `n` searches for single values (comprised of strings, int's, etc.)
-- Do 5 million searches for:
+- Do `n` searches for multiple values
-    strings,
-    ints,
-    floats
+- Do `n` updates to existing documents (or tuples, or data structures)
-- Do .5 million deletes
+- Do `n` deletes

+You should vary `N` and `n` to determine whether each database performs differently not only under differing load types, but under different sizes as well.
+One possible approach could be:

+- Set `N`, where `N` is number of items being inserted, to:
+  - 50000
+  - 100000
+  - 500000
+  - 1 Million
+  - Possibly more depending on server specs
+- Then using a percentage of `N` to determine how many transactions of different types to run, you  can tailor the load on the database (document store, key value store).
+For example you can increase or decrease specific transaction types for each experiment before moving onto the next transaction type:
+  - Run 1
+    - Searches = .5 * `N`
+    - Updates = 1.5 * `N`
+    - Deletes = .25 * `N`
+  - Run 2
+    - Searches = .75 * `N`
+    - Updates = 1.5 * `N`
+    - Deletes = .25 * `N`
+  - Run 3
+    - Searches = 1 * `N`
+    - Updates = 1.5 * `N`
+    - Deletes = .25 * `N`
+  - Run `N`
+    - etc.

+By organizing the amounts for each transaction type before hand, you can structure your experiments and save results much easier.

+However, this approach is feasible:

+  - Run `X`
+    - Searches = random(0.25 , 3.0) * `N`
+    - Updates = random(0.25 , 3.0) * `N`
+    - Deletes = random(0.25 , 0.75) * `N`

+I'm sure your groups will come with good experiments.
+Just get creative.

 ## Deliverables

-- Presentation of a summary of your findings.
+- Presentation of a summary of your findings with charts during final exam time.
+- Of course all rules about putting code and results on github apply.

 ### Resources